openhab/openhabian/docs/openhabian-DEBUG.md

 ## Prerequisites
 First, please make sure you use the proper host hardware that is supported as per [README](https://github.com/blob/master/README.md).

-OpenHABian requires a minimum of 1GB of RAM to run well.
+openHABian requires a minimum of 1GB of RAM to run well.
 While you can get away with a 512MB box like a RPi0W, you must not run anything other than openHAB itself, in particular do **not** run memory hogs such as InfluxDB or Grafana.

 On "supported" hardware in general:
 It may work to install and run openHABian on unsupported hardware.
 If it does not work, you are welcome to find out what's missing and contribute it back to the community with a Pull Request.
 It's sometimes simple things like a naming string.
 We'll be happy to include that in openHABian so you can use your box with openHABian.
 We'll keep that code in unless there's a valid reason to change or remove it.